How To Optimize Posting Times For Your Instagram

 It’s all about timing…

-So, to optimize your posting times, you first need to identify what time the people who love your content are on the app, and second, make sure you’re posting at those times.
+Alright, so how do you optimize your posting times?
+The process breaks down into two main steps — first, identify at what time the largest percentage of your audience is on the app, and second, make sure you’re posting at those times.

-1. How to identify what time the people who love your content are on Instagram:
+1. How to identify at what time the largest percentage of your audience is on Instagram:

 If you’re starting from scratch, a simple and free tool that will give you a good idea of what times and days get the most engagement is Squarelovin.
 Their optimization analytics are much more specific than Instagram’s Insights and it’ll take you less than 5 minutes to get what you’re looking for.
 Here’s an example of what my engagement times look like:

 Now that you know the most highly engaged windows, you need to consistently post at those times in order to optimize your engagement.

 The biggest roadblock when trying to post consistently at specific times is actually doing it.
 Using apps to remind yourself when to post and having to stop everything you’re doing several times a day to stick to that schedule is very disruptive to your work-flow.
 OnlyPult makes it painless for you to stick to your daily posting times by allowing you to create and schedule your posts from your web browser ahead of time, then uploads them directly to your Instagram, so you don’t have to.
 To make the best use of your time, plan to schedule all of your content once a day (or even once a week) and then use their “Publish Time and Day” feature to post during your most engaged-with times.